I Only Wash My Hair Once A Week — Here’s What I Use On Those Rare Occasions

 When the time comes to hop in the shower, I occasionally opt for a scalp scrub (my go-to is Crown by R+Co), but usually the first step is Olaplex Hair Perfector.
 It helps to strengthen and repair my hair, and has been a game-changer for keeping my hair texture intact through my color treatments.

 For shampoo and conditioner, I switch off between Kristin Ess' The One and Oribe's Bright Blonde range.
 Ess' signature set smells amazing and is great for everyday, while Oribe's luxe combination always refreshes my color.

-Then, usually once a month, I finish my in-shower hair care with Shu Uemura's Color Lustre Gloss.
+Then, usually once a month, I finish my in-shower hair care with Shu Uemura's Color Lustre Balm.
 It tones my blonde hair, keeping it cool and ashy, while also leaving my hair feeling ridiculously silky.

 Once I've safely extracted myself from the shower and wrap my hair up in a lusciously fluffy Brooklinen towel for ten minutes or so, I get to work adding a few key products before my hair dries.
 The goal: to ultimately combat breakage and frizz while adding a bit of texture, which is especially important as the week goes on.
 I tend to rub a generous pump of Ouai Hair Oil into the ends of my hair while damp (though I'll also use it to tame any residual flyaways once dry too).

 Next, I'll generously spray both the top and underside of my hair with Bumble and bumble's Surf Spray.
 I try to avoid the ends of my hair to keep them from drying out, but the mid-section, up to the last half inch or so is all fair game.
 I mostly skip heat tools, but if I'm in a rush, I'll gently blow dry my hair until it's lightly damp — I never go for a full dry.